Spider silk startup Bolt Threads closes on $123 million in Series D funding

 materials made from microorganisms.

-“The past year has been a major step forward for us at Bolt Threads,” co-Founder and
+“The past year has been a major step forward for us at Bolt Threads,” co-founder and

 CEO Dan Widmaier said.
 “After years of research and development, we’re proud to be the first to bring man-made spider silk to market, but we know this just scratches the surface of what’s possible in materials innovation.
 With this capital, we will continue to refine our processes, and we look forward to a number of exciting brand partnerships and products slated for 2018.”